Anchor Advisors

 Personality Profiles

-Having candidates complete personality profiles is a great way to spot red flags before, rather than after, hiring.
-Usually administered in an online format, these profiles ask questions regarding temperament, personality, strengths and weaknesses.
+Having candidates complete personality profiles is a great way to spot red flags before rather than after hiring.
+Usually administered online, these profiles ask questions regarding temperament, personality, strengths, and weaknesses.

-Because they take the face-to-face Q&A format out of the equation, you can sometimes get more realistic responses in comparison to what you can glean from a traditional interview setup.
+Because they take the face-to-face Q&A format out of the equation, you can sometimes get more realistic responses than what you can glean from a traditional interview setup.

 Go Out for a Meal